Complexity

 summary: ClassVar[str] = 'Forbid the overuse of string literals.'

-class TooLongOutputTupleViolation(node, text=None, baseline=None)[source]
+final class TooLongOutputTupleViolation(node, text=None, baseline=None)[source]

 Bases: ASTViolation